African Music Culture

 Written by Teresa Mwangi

-Celebrated Rwandan gospel artist Israel Mbonyi will finally perform in Kenya on August 10.
-The concert will go down at Ulinzi Sports Complex in Nairobi, finally honouring calls by his Kenyan fans to perform in the country.
+It was great news for his Kenyan fans when they heard that the celebrated Rwandan gospel artist would finally perform in Kenya on August 10, 2024.
+The concert went down at Ulinzi Sports Complex in Nairobi, finally honouring calls by his Kenyan fans to perform in the country.
+He said at the time that it was exciting to visit Kenya where he has a huge base of fans supporting his ministry.

 Is Israel Mbonyi Kenyan?

-His mastery of Swahili leaves people thinking that he is a Kenyan but he is not.
-Israel Mbonyi is from Rwanda where Swahili is popular after French.
-He was born on May 20, 1992 and grew up in a Christian home which shaped his musical passion from a young age.
+His mastery of Swahili leaves people thinking that he is a Kenyan, but he is not.
+Israel Mbonyi is from Rwanda, where Swahili is popular after French.
+He was born on May 20, 1992 and grew up in a Christian home, which shaped his musical passion from a young age.

 He also pursued a Master’s degree in Public Health years later noting that it is also a sector in health that he is interested in.
-However, his whole life since he left India is about music.
+However, his whole life since he left India is all about music.

 When Did He Start Singing?

 The Rwandese started singing professionally in 2014 after years of practice at school and church.
-He credits his music teacher for instilling a sense of music in him back in junior school which he attended in Ruhangeri.
-One of the musical instruments that he loved most was the guitar which pushed him to compose songs later in life.
+He credits his music teacher for instilling a sense of music in him back in junior school, which he attended in Ruhangeri.
+One of the musical instruments that he loved most was the guitar, which pushed him to compose songs later in life.

 Israel Mbonyi